 Requirements to Sign Up For Mediavine

-Heading into 2021, Mediavine recognized that they’ve seen a spike in interest in their blog advertising network during this past year.
+Mediavine has recognized that they’ve seen a spike in interest in their blog advertising network during this past year.
 So, with the wave of new applicants, they made a choice to adjust their requirements to narrow down the new publishers they’re currently accepting.

 Here’s the explanation they gave for making the onboarding process more selective: